Information on specific COVID-19 funding sources. Our usual funding deadline dates page will continue to be updated.

 Funding Search Engines

-VONNE's Funding Information North East Online Guide is now free for all - here.
+VONNE's Funding Information North East Online Guide is available for Silver and Gold members - here.

-Funding Central, free for small organisations - here.
+Funding Central, free for small organisations, £120 +VAT for others - here.

 Northumberland County 4 Community - Register here.